 june

-You’ll undoubtedly be busy taking care of your existing plants this month, but there’s no reason why you can’t add new ones to your garden or sow a range of fruit, vegetables, and flowers under glass now that some windowsill or greenhouse space has freed up.
+Summer officially kicks off in June and you’ll undoubtedly be busy taking care of your existing plants this month.
+But there’s no reason why you can’t add new ones to your garden or sow a range of fruit, vegetables, and flowers under glass now that some windowsill or greenhouse space has been freed up.

 For example, with the risk of frost well and truly passed, June is a great time to plant out annual bedding plants (like snapdragons), and pond plants (like water hyacinths and corkscrew rush).